1452712/1452712.github.io/source/_drafts/API-Research-TBB-GCD-STL.md

 Pros:
 - Simplified design;
-- Improve workload balance in lower level;
+- Improve workload balance in lower level.
-- Targeted at our current parallelism bottleneck.

 Cons:
 - Limited platform support;
-- Learning, implementation and maintenance efforts;
 - Can be covered by tbb???

-Since this is an open-source project, another option is that we implement a cross-platform version of GCD ourselves, which also meets the "Open Source Platform" strategies.
+For platform support, one option is that abstracting and implementing a cross-platform version of GCD.

 ********

 ## Reference

+### Overview

 - Asanovic, K., Bodik, R., Catanzaro, B. C., Gebis, J. J., Husbands, P., Keutzer, K., ... & Yelick, K. A. (2006). _The landscape of parallel computing research: A view from berkeley._

+### STL

 - [C++ compiler support](https://en.cppreference.com/w/cpp/compiler_support)
 - [The Parallelism TS Should be Standardized](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0024r2.html#algorithms.parallel.exec)